RobRendell/gTove/README.md

 * Show Google icon for the logged in user, and for other users connected to the tabletop.
 * Selecting a different tabletop when one is already selected pops out a new window/tab.
 * Clear the tabletop.
-* Add a GM-private JSON file per tabletop for saving GM-only data like hidden minis, text notes.
+* Add a GM-private JSON file per tabletop for saving GM-only data like hidden minis and maps.
 * Hide/reveal minis and maps from/to players.
 * Remove minis and maps individually from the tabletop.
 * Align/scale a grid on a map.
 Required for fog of war.